Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 • have completed Year 12

-• hold a QCE or Senior Statement.
+• have obtained a Queensland Certificate of Education (QCE) or Senior Statement.

 Eligibility and possible AARA